 Herb, Shredded from Peru (SKU 0406)

-New stock!
 Finely shredded Chancapiedra herb from Peru.
 Wild harvested from the Ucayali region in November 2017

 Chancapiedra is a small, erect, annual herb that grows 30–40 cm in height.
 It belongs to the Euphorbiaceae (Spurge family) and is indigenous to the rainforests of the Amazon and other tropical areas throughout the world, including the Bahamas, southern India, and China.
 P. niruri is quite prevalent in the Amazon and other wet rainforests, growing and spreading freely (much like a weed).
 P. amarus and P. sellowianus are closely related to P. niruri in appearance, phytochemical structure, and history of use, but typically are found in the drier tropical climates of India, Brazil, and even Florida and Texas.